 - A running-in period of at least 8-10 hours without driving at high speeds or full throttle is advised, in order to allow the engine to bed in.
 In these first hours, drive at a moderate speed only. - Fuel is a highly inflammable liquid.
-Use caution when refuelling and always - turn off the engine first. - Before running the engine at high speed, it is important to let it reach an optimum operating temperature, especially when starting up the motorcycle or in low temperature conditions. - This motorcycle uses two-stroke synthetic oil mixed with 1% 98 octane fuel.
+Use caution when refuelling and always- turn off the engine first. - · Before running the engine at high speed, it is important to let it reach an optimum operating temperature, especially when starting up the motorcycle or in low temperature conditions. - · This motorcycle uses two-stroke synthetic oil mixed with 1% 98 octane fuel.
 Do not use any other kind of lubrication without previously checking with an authorised TRS mechanic. - This motorcycle is designed to carry just one person, and it is not permitted to carry a passenger.

-- For a long life of service, keep the motorcycle maintained as recommended in this manual. - This bike is designed to be safe when driving, provided that the driver is equipped with the appropriate safety equipment (helmet, protective clothing, etc.).
+- This bike is designed to be safe when driving, provided that the driver is equipped with the appropriate safety equipment (helmet, protective clothing, etc.).
 Be careful and drive sensibly.